 Dance Mogul: Is there anyone you like to thank for helping you on your journey?

 Derrick Yanford: EVERYONE!!!
 Everyone whom I’ve come in contact with.
 Everyone who has touched my life.
-Everyone who has showed me something new.
+Everyone who has shown me something new.
 Everyone who has cared for me.
 Everyone who has challenged me.
 Everyone who has let me be me.
 Everyone I have loved and has loved me.
-It’s because of everyone that I am who I am today and I really appreciate that so thank you everyone.
+It’s because of everyone that I am who I am today and I really appreciate that so thank you, everyone.
 Love!!!